This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Generally, the required documents are as follows:

-- valid passport with at least six months validity at the time of travel
+- Valid passport with at least six months validity at the time of travel

-- a copy of the flight ticket of your preferred airline
+- A copy of the flight ticket of your preferred airline

-- for nationals of Afghanistan, Iran, Iraq, and Pakistan, a national ID is also required
+- For nationals of Afghanistan, Iran, Iraq, and Pakistan, a national ID is also required

 It is both easy and convenient to apply for your tourist visa online.